National Donate Life Month

-For sufferers of a chronic lung disease, the many possibilities of stem cell therapy are quite evident.
-Stem cell therapy provides another option for sufferers to breathe easier.
-It harnesses the innate healing power of a patient’s own stem cells in order to help slow down the progression of the disease.
+For sufferers of a chronic lung disease, the many possibilities of cellular therapy are quite evident.
+Cellular therapy provides another option for sufferers to Breathe EasierTM.
+It harnesses the innate healing power of a patient’s own cells in order to help slow down the progression of the disease.

-Today, lung disease can be treated with adult stem cells harvested from the patient’s own fat, blood or bone marrow to replace damaged lung cells with healthy ones.
-This innovative procedure slows the progression of the disease, but it also works to restore lung function and reduce inflammation.
-The result is the ability to breathe easier and live better.
+Today, lung disease can be treated with cells harvested from the patient’s own blood to replace damaged lung cells with healthy ones.
+This innovative procedure may slow the progression of the disease, but it also may improve lung function and may reduce inflammation.

 For more information on how cellular therapy could help you, contact the Lung Health Institute at 888-745-6697.